vfp9/intl/readme.md

 ### `CHR()`

-**Using CHR(n ) instead of the character itself is a good way to prevent code page translation.**
+**Using CHR(n ) instead of the character itself is a good way to prevent 代码页 translation.**

 `CHR()` returns the character associated with the specified numeric ANSI code.

-**Internationalization Tip** you can use `CHR()` to prevent VFP's automatic code page translation.
-This is useful for program files which are not marked with code pages ID's.
+**Internationalization Tip** you can use `CHR()` to prevent VFP's automatic 代码页 translation.
+This is useful for program files which are not marked with 代码页 ID's.
 This may save you from disaster if you omit the `AS nCodePage` argument found in many VFP commands.

 ----